2025lecyashwanthgmc-ai/Linear-itigrated-circuit/README.md

 For proper amplification, the MOSFET must operate in the saturation region.
 Therefore, the Q-point is fixed such that VDS ≈ VDD/2 to allow maximum symmetrical output swing.

+A common Source (CS) amplifier is one of the most widely used MOSFET amplifier configurations due to its high voltage gain and simple design.
+In this configuration, the source terminal is connected to ground, the input signal is applied to the gate, and the output is taken from the drain terminal.
+When a small AC signal is applied at the gate, it modulates the drain current, which in turn produces a larger voltage variation across the drain resistor.
+This results in an amplified output signal.
+A key characteristic of the CS amplifier is that the output voltage is inverted by 180° relative to the input signal, meaning a positive input swing produces a negative output swing.
+For proper amplification, the MOSFET must operate in the saturation region, where the drain current becomes primarily dependent on the gate-to-source voltage rather than the drain voltage.
+To ensure this, a suitable DC biasing network is used to establish the operating point (Q-point).
+Typically, the drain-to-source voltage is set near VDS ≈ VDD/2, allowing the output signal to swing equally in both directions without distortion, thereby achieving maximum symmetrical output swing.
+The biasing network may include a voltage divider at the gate, a drain resistor to convert current variations into voltage, and sometimes a source resistor for thermal stability and improved bias control.
+The small-signal voltage gain of a CS amplifier is approximately given by Av ≈ −gmRD, where gm is the transconductance of the MOSFET and RD is the drain resistance.
+The negative sign indicates phase inversion.
+The input impedance of the CS amplifier is very high because the MOSFET gate draws negligible current, making it suitable for interfacing with high-impedance signal sources.
+The output impedance is relatively high and is mainly determined by the drain resistor and the transistor’s internal resistance.
+Capacitors are often used for AC coupling and bypassing.
+The input coupling capacitor blocks DC while allowing the AC signal to pass to the gate.
+The output coupling capacitor prevents DC from reaching the load.
+A source bypass capacitor (if used) increases gain by providing a low-impedance path for AC signals, effectively removing source degeneration.
+Due to its good voltage gain, moderate bandwidth, and simple implementation, the CS amplifier is widely used in analog integrated circuits, sensor interfaces, audio amplifiers, and RF front-end stages.
 ## PROCEDURE :

 1. The 180nm NMOS model file (tsmc018.lib) was included in LTspice using the .include directive.